-Combustible material - Any material that, in the form in which it is used and under the conditions anticipated, will can catch on fire and burn.
+Combustible material - Any material that can catch on fire and burn.

 Combustion - The act of burning.

 Contain a fire - An effort to prevent further spread of the fire.

 Control a fire - A fire is considered "controlled" when it is completely surrounded by a "control line," which is expected to keep the fire from spreading further.